mkanev/jquery.newsFeedManiac.js/README.md

-newsfeed-maniac
+NewsFeed Maniac jQuery Plugin
 ===============

-This lib allows you to add a newsfeed to your page in custom places.
-Works with RSS, Atom and Social media.
+A jQuery plugin that allows you to add a news feed to your page in custom places.
+Works with RSS (for now).